GalvanizeDataScience/spark-install/README.md

 ```
 will set up two environment variables for `pyspark` to execute `jupyter`.

-If you are running Vagrant or other virtualized environment and would like to forward jupiter notebook to a port on the host machine, set the NotebookApp.ip flag to `--NotebookApp.ip='0.0.0.0'`
+If you are running Vagrant or other virtualized environment and would like to forward jupiter notebook to a port on the host machine, set the NotebookApp.ip flag to `--NotebookApp.ip='0.0.0.0'`.
+You can then access jupiter notebook from the host machine on localhost:8888.

 The next line:
 ```bash